joecorcoran/blog_removed/source/_posts/2011-11-15-judge-simple-javascript-form-validation-for-rails.markdown

 title: "Judge: Simple JavaScript form validation for Rails"
 date: 2011-11-15 13:17
 comments: true
 categories:
+  - judge
+  - javascript
+  - ruby
+  - rails
+  - active_record
+  - validation
 published: false
 ---

-Since I've just hit version 1.0.0 and settled on what I think is a developer-friendly interface, I thought it was probably time I wrote a bit about Judge, my client side form validation gem for Rails 3.
+Since version 1.0 has just been released and I've settled on what I hope is a friendly interface, I thought it was probably time I wrote a bit about [Judge][j_rg], my client side form validation gem for Rails 3.

 <!--more-->